MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/internet-facing-devices.md

    :::image type="content" source="../../media/defender-endpoint/internet-facing-filter.png" alt-text="Screenshot of the internet-facing filter" lightbox="../../media/defender-endpoint/internet-facing-filter.png":::

 > [!NOTE]
-> The Internet facing tag is removed from from active devices in the device inventory that have had no new events for 48 hours.
+> The Internet facing tag is removed for devices that have had no new events for 48 hours and is no longer visible in the device inventory.

 ## Investigate your internet-facing devices